The house used as Siegfried Farnham's home and surgery.

 I'd checked the road to his home way up in the sticks overlooking Malham Tarn and was aware there were a few miles of single track road to endure, but we'd be ok as long as we didn't meet anything coming the other way.
 What I hadn't taken in to consideration was the steepness of that road.
 With a full load and a wet road we just couldn't get up due to the front end being light, and we were getting wheel spin.
 This left me having to back up about half a mile, the distance we had managed to do, until we reached the bottom where there was a car park we could pull in to.

 Backing up down such a narrow road, going steeply downhill as well as having to move right over to the side on a couple of occasions to let cars behind me pass was all rather challenging and I was glad when we reached the car park.
-From there I phoned Ian and apologised profusely explaining ghat we couldn't get the vehicle up to him, and that we'd have to try and visit him again in the future - in a car.
+From there I phoned Ian and apologised profusely explaining that we couldn't get the vehicle up to him, and that we'd have to try and visit him again in the future - in a car.

 He soon rang back and told me there was a colleague who would come down in a 4x4 and pick us up, so that was very helpful.

 Eventually we were being greeted by Ian, who was once the very much loved Chaplain of Addenbrookes Hospital in Cambridge.
-He was a good friend to we in the Ambulance Service, and if ever word reached him that we were going through a bad patch of jobs he'd appear on station with his lunch box and sit among the troops just chatting and offering support.
+He was a good friend to we in the Ambulance Service, and whenever word reached him that we were going through a bad patch of jobs he'd appear on station with his lunch box and sit among the troops just chatting and offering support.

 Between us we offered a service to those in-hospital patients who had lost loved ones, usually in a car accident and wished to attend the funeral of their loved ones who had perished in that accident.
 He'd contact me with the details and I'd pop and have a word with the patient and staff to ascertain their needs before asking for volunteers to crew an ambulance which was always willing made available by our Chief Ambulance Officer.
-When I was an operation member of staff I'd only need one colleague to assist me, but when I became the operational manager there I needed two, and because they were such a great bunch of staff, I never had a problem getting a crew together.
+When I was an operation member of staff I'd only need one colleague to assist me, but when I became the operational manager I needed two, and because they were such a great bunch of staff, I never had a problem getting a crew together.

 On the appointed day, the patient would be collected from the ward with occasionally a nurse escort depending if they needed medication during the outing.
 We'd load them up and take them to the church or crematorium and stayed with them until they were ready to return to the ward.
 It was a service greatly appreciated by family and friends of the deceased.